jmccrohan/pysolarmanv5/README.md

 Please note that the **Solis S3-WIFI-ST** data logging stick is **NOT supported**.
 See [GH issue #8](https://github.com/jmccrohan/pysolarmanv5/issues/8) for further information.

+Some Ethernet data logging sticks have native support Modbus TCP and therefore **do not require pysolarmanv5**.
+See [GH issue #5](https://github.com/jmccrohan/pysolarmanv5/issues/5) for further information.

 ## Dependencies

 - pysolarmanv5 requires Python 3.8 or greater.